harmehar-kaur/harmehar-kaur.github.io/_posts/2024-04-01-Introduction-to-CyberSecurity.md

 ### 🔹 **Cyberwarfare**
 Cyberwarfare refers to hostile actions conducted in the digital domain, often between nation-states or well-organized groups.
 These attacks are typically **asymmetric**, meaning that even actors with fewer resources can cause significant disruption or damage.

-The primary goals of cyberwarfare include:
+**Goals of cyberwarfare include:**

-- **Gaining strategic or military advantage** by stealing sensitive information or defense-related secrets
+- Gaining strategic or military advantage
-- **Disrupting or degrading a nation's critical infrastructure**, such as power grids, communication networks, or financial systems
+- Disrupting critical infrastructure such as power grids or communication systems

-Cyberwarfare operations are capable of causing widespread chaos without the need for traditional armed conflict, making them a modern and persistent threat in global security.

 ---

 ### 🔹 **Cybersecurity**
 Cybersecurity is the field dedicated to protecting systems, networks, and data from unauthorized access, damage, or theft.
-It combines technology, processes, and practices to ensure the confidentiality, integrity, and availability of information.
+It ensures confidentiality, integrity, and availability through a mix of technology, processes, and best practices.

 ---

 ### 🔹 **Cyberattacks**
 Cyberattacks are deliberate attempts by threat actors to breach digital defenses.
-Their objectives may include:
+Objectives include:

-- Stealing or modifying sensitive data
+- Stealing or altering sensitive data
-- Disrupting services or operations
+- Disrupting operations or services
-- Damaging an organization’s reputation
+- Damaging reputation

-The actors involved are commonly referred to as **hackers**, **cybercriminals**, or **threat actors**.
+Common attackers include hackers, cybercriminals, and other threat actors.

 ---

 ### 🔹 **Cyberbullying**
-Cyberbullying is a digital form of harassment or intimidation, often conducted via:
+Cyberbullying is digital harassment or intimidation conducted via:

 - Social media
 - Messaging platforms
 - Online games
 - Text messages

-The intent is typically to harm, humiliate, or provoke the victim, sometimes leading to long-term psychological consequences.
+Its intent is often to harm, humiliate, or provoke victims, potentially causing long-term psychological effects.

 ---

 ### 🔹 **Cyberextortion**
-Cyberextortion involves using digital means to threaten or blackmail victims, typically for financial gain.
-Common methods include:
+Cyberextortion uses digital means to blackmail victims, often for financial gain.
+Tactics include:

-- Releasing sensitive personal or organizational data
+- Threatening to release sensitive data
-- Launching DDoS (Distributed Denial of Service) attacks unless ransom is paid
+- Launching (or threatening) DDoS attacks

 ---

 ### 🔹 **Cyber Insurance**
-Cyber insurance (or cyber-liability insurance) provides financial protection to businesses in case of cyberattacks.
-It helps cover:
+Cyber insurance offers financial protection to organizations affected by cyberattacks.
+It may cover:

-- Operational disruptions
+- Operational disruption
 - Recovery costs
 - Legal liabilities and reputational damage

 ---

 ### 🔹 **Cyber Threats**
-A cyber threat is any digital action or attempt to:
+A cyber threat is any attempt to:

-- Gain unauthorized access to systems
+- Gain unauthorized access
 - Disrupt services
 - Steal, corrupt, or destroy data

-Cyber threats may originate from nation-states, cybercriminal groups, lone hackers, or even internal employees.
+Threats can come from nation-states, groups, individuals, or insiders.

 ---

 ### 🔹 **Cyberespionage**
-Cyberespionage is the act of using digital tools to secretly gather intelligence — usually conducted by one organization or government against another.
-It’s typically aimed at:
+Cyberespionage involves using digital tools to secretly gather intelligence, often between governments or corporations.

+**Targets include:**

-- Acquiring confidential or proprietary information
+- Confidential or proprietary information
-- Gaining a strategic or economic edge
+- Strategic or economic secrets

 ---

 ### 🔹 **Cyberterrorism**
-Cyberterrorism is the use of the internet to conduct or threaten violent acts for political or ideological purposes.
-Tactics include:
+Cyberterrorism is the use of digital methods to conduct or threaten violent acts for political or ideological reasons.

+**Common tactics include:**

-- Disrupting critical infrastructure
+- Disrupting critical services
-- Spreading fear and chaos
+- Instilling fear or chaos
+- Targeting government systems

+---

+## Cybersecurity Domains

+### 🔸 **Critical Infrastructure Security**

-- Attacking government systems or public services
+- Secures systems vital to national security and public safety.
+- Guided by frameworks like the NIST Cybersecurity Framework.

+### 🔸 **Network Security**

+- Protects wired and wireless networks from unauthorized access and threats.
+- Shields against intrusions, both targeted and opportunistic.

+### 🔸 **Application Security**

+- Ensures applications and software are safe from attacks.
+- Starts during the design phase to prevent vulnerabilities.

+### 🔸 **Information Security**

+- Prevents unauthorized access, alteration, or destruction of information.
+- Enforces regulations like GDPR to protect sensitive data.

+### 🔸 **Operational Security (OPSEC)**

+- Identifies and protects data that could be exploited if exposed.
+- Uses countermeasures to reduce risk of information leakage.

+### 🔸 **Cloud Security**

+- Safeguards data, applications, and services in cloud environments.
+- Addresses internal and external threats during digital transformation.

+### 🔸 **Mobile Security**

+- Protects smartphones, tablets, and laptops from wireless threats.
+- Controls access to sensitive mobile-stored data and IP.

+### 🔸 **Disaster Recovery and Business Continuity Planning (DR/BCP)**

+#### **Business Continuity (BC):**

+- Ensures critical business functions can continue during disruptions.
+- Includes plans for accessibility, updates, and emergency response.

+#### **Disaster Recovery (DR):**

+- Activates when BC cannot sustain operations.
+- Focuses on restoring IT systems to a reliable state.
+- **Data Backups** are critical for recovery.

+#### **Key Differences:**

+- **BCP:** Maintains business functions.
+- **DRP:** Restores IT systems.

+#### **Business Impact Analysis (BIA):**

+- Identifies critical functions and dependencies.
+- Example: Billing department fire mitigated by BCP using alternative workspace.

+---

+### 🔸 **End-User Education**

+- Tackles the human element of cybersecurity.
+- Aims to reduce risks like phishing and accidental breaches.

+**Includes:**

+- **Education:** Broad understanding of cyber threats
+- **Training:** Task-specific actions for responding to alarms or attacks
+- **Awareness:** Visual cues, reminders, and signage for best practices

+**Anti-Phishing Example:**

+- **Education:** Learn social engineering techniques
+- **Training:** Practice identifying and responding to fake emails
+- **Awareness:** Stay informed on evolving phishing strategies

+---